knightsUCF/CarRacing/Log.md

+# Character Selection

+Let's go through the scene and break down the character selection.
+But first let's take a look at the other asset pack, and check if they did things better.

 # New Day

 Well, we have a lot done.
 And today is the anniversary of the Crossy Road release.
 So let's see how much we can get done today.